KilledByAPixel/OS13k/README.md

 - There is much less overhead for common functions calls and html tags then program logic
 - Try to limit your use of non repeated text strings, those compresses the worst, try using emojis
 - Don't compress your code, let zip do the work for us
-- Dweets and Shadertoys can help save space by reducing setup cost
-- You do not need charset=utf-8, it will be applied automatically
 - For the OS13k core system we are using [Google Closer](https://closure-compiler.appspot.com/home) and [Terser](https://xem.github.io/terser-online)
-- For JS13k we will pack everything together into one massive html file before zipping to save space

  ## Resources
  - [Dwitter](https://www.dwitter.net/) - Many ideas for tiny programs we can repurpose